adrvnc/transactional-email/README.md

 # Transactional Email

-This is a solution to [this Campaign Monitor email template](https://templates.campaignmonitor.com/canvas/design/13-the-blueprint-3#/editor).
+This is a solution to an email template on [Campaign Monitor](https://www.campaignmonitor.com/email-templates/).
 Campaign Monitor is a website that hosts free email templates.